 SJCOG is responsible for the apportionment of Transportation Development Act (TDA) funds each year in conformance with legislative priorities.
 TDA funds include the Local Transportation Fund and the State Transit Assistance Fund.

-The Transportation Development Act, or TDA, has long been a cornerstone of state transit funding.
+The TDA has long been a cornerstone of state transit funding.
 This state law allows each county to establish a quarter-cent sales tax to finance a wide variety of transportation projects, including:

 State Transit Assistance

-State Transit Assistance, or STA, funds are generated by the sales tax on diesel fuel, and the amount of money available for transit agencies varies from year to year based on the ups and downs of diesel prices.
+State Transit Assistance (STA) funds are generated by the sales tax on diesel fuel, and the amount of money available for transit agencies varies from year to year based on the ups and downs of diesel prices.
 The State splits the STA program into two components: